derlehner/IndoorAirQuality_DigitalTwin_Exemplar/physical_twin/hardware_setup/README.md

 <img align="center" src="https://www.raspberrypi.org/app/uploads/2020/03/RPI_intro-e1583228263677.png" width= 400/>

 6. insert the sd card and click write
-7. After its been installed you can insert this sd card into raspberry and you have freshly installed linux on you device.
+7. After it has been installed you can insert this sd card into raspberry and you have an updated version of linux installed on you device.

-For the setup of the Raspberry Pi an introduction is given on the Raspberry Pi homepage^3.
+For the setup of the Raspberry Pi an introduction is given on the Raspberry Pi's official homepage.
 In the following section a short overview is given.
-First of all an operation system needs to be downloaded and an image needs to be installed on the SD-card.
+First of all an operating system needs to be downloaded and an image needs to be installed on the SD-card.
 For this step the Card-Reader is needed.
 For this project the Raspberry Pi OS Lite (32-bit) is used, which is a port of Debian with no desktop environment.
-There is an Imager program available to fasten the installation step^4.
+There is an Imager program available to speed up the installation step.
 The instructions of the program need to be followed and afterward the SD-Card is ready to use.
 The next step is to connect the Raspberry Pi (Power adapter, LAN-cable, Keyboard and HDMI cable) and to insert the SD-Card.
 The initial startup is done and thedefault login